drevops/dx-commands/README.md

 developers working on the projects.

-For example, `build` command would do anything required to build the project and make it available for a developer to work on; `clean` command would remove any build artifacts; `info` would display project information in a user-friendly way.
+For example, `build` command would do anything required to build the project and make it available for a developer to work on; `reset` command would remove any build artifacts; `info` would display project information in a user-friendly way.